Ceiling Fans Made in the USA?

 So then...what about the quality of fans made in China?

 Nowadays, most brands of fans have different levels of quality within their own brand.
-Generally, fans sold at home centers and departement stores will be of lesser quality than those sold at ceiling fan speciality stores because they use less expensive components and less quality control, which cuts down on production costs.
+Generally, fans sold at home centers and department stores will be of lesser quality than those sold at ceiling fan specialty stores because they use less expensive components and less quality control, which cuts down on production costs.
 Unfortunately, these cost savings usually translate into lower quality, less reliable products.

 Name brands, like those you see on our site, will have more high quality ceiling fan models to offer than lesser brands.
 The more automation that is used without the added cost of quality control, the less expensive a product will be...but the less consistent the quality will be.
-So the difference in quality from one brand to another begins with the level of human interaction that one is willing to pay for to acheive consistency every step of the way during production.
+So the difference in quality from one brand to another begins with the level of human interaction that one is willing to pay for to achieve consistency every step of the way during production.
 But most importantly, the highest quality fans will have more superior components that are engineered to much tighter tolerances and performance specifications, which makes them more expensive.
 So...you get what you pay for really rings true with ceiling fans.